Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors

 One can also identify a third class of deep-learning-based methods that make use of deep generative models such as variational autoencoders (VAE) \cite{kingma2013auto} and generative adversarial networks (GAN) \cite{goodfellow2014generative}.
-These models include a generator network that map a low-dimensional latent space to the high-dimensional signal space.
+These models include a generator network that maps a low-dimensional latent space to the high-dimensional signal space.
 They are trained to capture the statistics of the dataset and generate sample signals similar to those in the dataset.
 Once such a deep generative model has been successfully trained, its application to an inverse problem typically consists of finding the optimal latent variable such that the resulting signal best fits the measurements.
-Recent works have focused on designing and analyzing algorithms for the task of inverting such generative models \cite{bora2017compressed,shah2018solving,gonzalez2019solving,huang2021provably}.
+Recent works have focused on the design and analysis of algorithms for the inversion of such generative models \cite{bora2017compressed,shah2018solving, hand2018phase, huang2021provably, gonzalez2022solving}.